 Bank of Thailand assistant governor suggest international money is being ‘parked’ in Thailand

 This week, an assistant Governor at the Bank of Thailand made a distinct call, she suggested that Thailand may have become a parking spot for international money being used by large financial institutions and investment firms.
-Vachira Arromdee, who is an Assistant Governor of the Bank of Thailand, suggested that such speculative behavior whether it involves a complex number of transactions or a punt on an appreciation of the Thai baht, was undesirable behavior.
+Vachira Arromdee, who is an Assistant Governor of the Bank of Thailand, suggested that such speculative behaviour whether it involves a complex number of transactions or a punt on an appreciation of the Thai baht was undesirable behaviour.

 It could be, of course, that Thailand is also falling victim to the same problem that Japan has experienced in the past.
 It may have already become a perceived safe haven for investors.
 This new environment may benefit foreign investors but it is deeply damaging to Thai business and significantly, those at the bottom of Thai society in the fields protecting its agricultural output and underpinning the economy.